Register now and grab your free ultimate anatomy study guide!

 Meaning and difference between the two directional terms medial and lateral.

-Now, good luck everyone, and I will see you next time.
+Thanks for watching and see you next time.